The Best Cinemas in Melbourne to See the Latest Films in Style

 Moonlight Cinema

-Moonlight Cinema may be a summer-only addition to this list, but it is well worth a mention, giving you the chance you to bask under the light of its screen and a sea of stars above, on the idyllic lawn at Melbourne’s Royal Botanic Gardens.
+While Moonlight Cinema may exclusively run during the summer months, it’s still well worth a mention.
+This outdoor cinema gives movie-goers the chance to bask under the light of its screen and a sea of stars above, on the lush green lawn at Melbourne’s Royal Botanic Gardens.

 Screening the latest blockbusters, kids’ films, Christmas classics and nostalgic flicks, pack a picnic and get ready for a charmed and relaxed evening out in Melbourne.